arosenow/SimpleBG_AI/README.md

 Don't do anything to break stealth

 If an enemy is very close then attack or if you have a bow attack at range

+#History
+1.01 Fixed that the combat skill timer could break as it wasn't 3 seconds every 12, but 2 timers on different frequencies